9track/FlashFloppy-wiki/Host-Platforms.md

 ## Amstrad CPC

-FlashFloppy works with a wide range of CPC DSK images, however compatibility is not perfact with copy-protected images.
+FlashFloppy works with a wide range of CPC DSK images, however compatibility is not perfect with copy-protected images.
 If you have an original image which does not work, this is often due to 'GAPS protection' where extra data is stored in the gaps between sectors.
 These images can sometimes be fixed to work with